ImFlog/schema-registry-plugin/README.md

 * plugin versions above 1.X.X support the confluent version > 5.5.X (Avro / Json / Protobuf)
 * plugin versions should support anything below 5.4.X

-We are not strictly following confluent version so if you need to change the confluent version for some reason, take a look at [examples/override-confluent-version](examples/override-confluent-version).

 ## Developing